Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

 7. Swimming

-You can’t possibly spend time on an island without getting your feet wet!
+You can’t possibly spend time on an island without going for a swim!

 We loved swimming in Roatan’s crystal Caribbean waters.
 It was the best way to escape the tropical heat and humidity.
 Bright yellow fishies surrounded us as we waded in and all was right in the world, if only for a moment.